Felixiose/scMVAE/README.md

 Félix Vittori

-> This repository contains the implementation of our Semester Project for the class Deep Learning 263-3210-00L at ETH Zurich. -> [Paper](https://github.com/Felixiose/scMVAE/blob/master/scMVAE_paper.pdf)
+> This repository contains the implementation of our [Semester Project](https://github.com/Felixiose/scMVAE/blob/master/scMVAE_paper.pdf) for the class Deep Learning 263-3210-00L at ETH Zurich
 > To run this project follow the steps layed out below.